-F5 BIG-IQ Centralized Management provides a central point of control for F5 physical and virtual devices and for the solutions that run on them.
-BIG-IQ Centralized Management is available as a Virtual Edition or as an enterprise-grade appliance.
-It simplifies management, helps ensure compliance, and provides the tools to deliver applications securely and effectively across on-premises data centers and public and private clouds.
-From a single console, customers can:
+F5 BIG-IQ Centralized Management provides unified management, automation, and orchestration for F5 virtual and physical devices and the services that run on them.
+Available in enterprise-grade virtual or physical form factors, BIG-IQ Centralized Management simplifies and enhances infrastructure and application services management and reduces customer operational costs.
+It also helps ensure compliance with intelligent tools to deliver applications securely and efficiently across on-premises data centers and public and private clouds.
+From an intuitive, application-centric management console, customers can:

-- Manage up to 400 physical and/or virtual BIG-IP devices, including inventory, status, reporting, backups, updates and upgrades, and handle licensing for up to 5.000 virtual devices. - Centrally manage configurations and policies for F5 security products, securing applications and providing insights via dashboard views, reports and alerts for recognized security events.
+- · Manage and troubleshoot applications quickly and easily via per-application dashboards - · Enable self-service provisioning for application teams via an easy-to-use service catalog - Auto-scale right-sized F5 traffic management and security services for their applications - Manage up to 600 virtual and physical BIG-IP devices, including inventory, status, reporting, backups, updates and upgrades, and licensing for up to 5,000 virtual devices - · Centrally manage configurations and policies for F5 security solutions - · Secure applications and benefit from security insights, reports, and alerts for recognized security events